prime31/zig-aya/README.md

     - metadata could be stored in the Phase(T) for validation
 - add clean validators, perhaps using std.meta.trait for anything that takes comptime params in App, World, ecs_world_t
 - add more Window events
-- add bundle support (see below).
-Bundles will probably need to have some marker `pub const bundle = true;`

 ```c++